Thoughts on the Gl.iNet Beryl (GL-MT1300) travel router

 The admin interface does have a reasonably useful dashboard, but beyond that it's pretty much like every other home router admin.
 It's not good or bad, just average.
 You fill in forms and press 'submit' a lot to get things done.
 In some areas the interface is lacking and clunky, for example if you want to manually add a 5GHz network you are presented with a 2.4GHz channel list and no way to change it.
 You can access OpenWrt by installing the LuCI web interface (an optional download/package) which gives you access to some more detailed configuration.

 As a travel router, the Beryl (and the rest of the Gl.iNet range) has one major shortcoming that is sufficiently bad that I would say go buy something else: It does not support the dynamic frequency selection (DFS) channels on fast 5G WIFI, ie. channels 52 to 140.
-The problems is that, when traveling, you don’t get any say in what channels the hotel or cafe WIFI uses.
+The problem is that, when traveling, you don’t get any say in what channels the hotel or cafe WIFI uses.
 If they are using a DFS channel or have set their channel selection to ‘auto’ then you may be out of luck.
 The router won’t see the SSID, nor will it be able to connect.
 And you won't know until you get there.

 I discovered this problem while setting up the Beryl at home.
 The Beryl only supports channels 36-48 and 149-165.
 My Synology RT2600ac router has two 5GHz radios.
 I was using 5GHz-1, which covers channels 100-112 and is therefore incompatible.
 So I spent a couple of hours trying to figure out why the Beryl could see other people’s 5GHz access points but not mine.
 After much scraping around on the internet, I found out about the channel limitation/incompatibility, and discovered that my 5G-2 radio supported channels 36-64 and also had an option to disable the DFS range.
 So finally, I got it working, but the fix required a change on the access point, not on the Beryl.